-Spelling was an increased focus within the new curriculum with the addition of spelling lists for year groups.
+Spelling is always a focus for us and the curriculum provides spelling lists for year groups.
 Children need to learn spelling rules, patterns and the need for care in spelling to allow others to understand.
-This continues to be an area which we work on with out pupils.
+This continues to be an area which we work on with our pupils.

 Speaking and listening is something which every child works on throughout every day at Park.
 We have regular discussions, debates and conversations both within lessons and outside of them.
 This will continue to be a focus for the children's all round development.

 We are working with many different resources, but are excited about the use of books to initiate or stimulate ideas.
 This links very closely with RWI with which all children are familiar.
 We provide stimuli for writing and ensure our lessons are heavily based in discussion, talk for writing and planning prior to writing.

 At Park, reading is given a high priority as it is a fundamental skill that is vital for all children.
 We use a levelled reading scheme called Project X to develop each child's reading skills and have a lovely range of books for the children to choose from.
 We continue to be passionate about encouraging every child to find a book that they enjoy.
 In addition to this, children participate in a range of reading activities including 'book talk', 'comprehension activities' 'reading for skills and enjoyment (RES)' and other activities including prediction, character analysis and looking at language use in texts.
 Inference (reading between the lines) is a key skill which we continue to work on throughout lessons.
 This is done from text, pictures and short videos.